salmah52/EvictionNoticesDataPipeline/README.md

 San Francisco Open Data API (EVICTION dataset)

 2. ETL (Extract, Transform, Load) Pipeline:
--Apache Airflow for orchestration and automation
+- Apache Airflow for orchestration and automation
 - Custom operators for extracting data from the API and loading it into Google Cloud Storage (GCS)
 - Google Cloud Storage (GCS) for intermediate storage of raw data